sybila/biodivine-bn-classifier/benchmarks/README.md

 There are several pre-configured benchmark commands that you can use to run the benchmarks for only selected sets of models.
 You can add `-p N` or `-i` to each command involving the runner script to run it in parallel or interactive mode.
 However, the parallelism may result in some benchmarks failing to finish due to not enough memory being available.

-> Note that the computation times on the `TACAS'23 VM` might sometimes be higher than the expected times we list.
+> Note that the computation times on your laptop (or a virtual machine) might be slightly higher.

 #### Benchmarking on fully specified models
 You can choose on which set of fully specified models to run the experiments.
 Experiments with the full benchmark set may take up to tens of hours (without parallelism).
 This is often caused due to 1H timeouts.
-The selected 100 model subset contains the benchmarks with fastest computation times that were tested on `TACAS23 VM` with 8GB of RAM.
+The selected 100 model subset contains the benchmarks with fastest computation times that were tested on a virtual machine with 8GB of RAM.
 The total computation times (without parallelism) are summarized by the table:

 | experiment | time 230 models | time 100 models |
 | -------- | ------- | ------- |